BIMSBbioinfo/compgen2021Capstone/data/README.md

 -----
-Subsequently, each folder contains the following data:
+Subsequently, each folder in ../all_intersect_genes/ contains the following data:

 ### gex.tsv: